 Other common problem sum types include Part-whole and More/ Less than.

 How can you get hold of this book?

 If you would like your child to really enjoy learning Math using fun and interesting way so that he will be able to do well in Primary Math, you can order this math resource book from us.

-All you need to do now is click on the “Add to Cart” button below.
+To order, all you need to do now is click on the “Add to cart” button below.

 Retail price is $43.40.
 Now is only at $39 (10% off)